klessydra/T13x/README.md

 # T13x Extensions illustration

-This small section illustrates briefly the extensions of the T13
+The following illustrates briefly the parameters of the T13, and their usage settings.

+- For more details about the Klessydra processing cores, please refer to the technincal manual in Docs
+- For more details about the Klessydra runtime libraries, please refer to the software runtime manual in Docs

 Extensions of T13x core: